Pece17/IoTBeacon/README.md

 - ```index.php``` website on the Xubuntu server

 # 8. Further development

-List here all the ideas for further development of the project
+List of all the ideas for further development of the project

 1. Android app instead of HTML website

 2. Python database insertion instead of PHP files - could the Python database insertion be inside ```BeaconScanner.py``` or would it need additional scripts?

-3. Accurate room deduction based on RSSI signal strength, that is the lowest RSSI value
+3. Accurate room deduction based on RSSI signal strength, i.e. the lowest RSSI value

 # Issues and tasks